 A person who is hostile to the idea of authors publishing their own books will call it “Vanity Publishing” or “Self-Publishing.”
 Proponents of the practice call it “Indie Publishing.”

-I use the term “indie publishing,” and I have no dog in the fight.
+I use the term “indie publishing.”
 There are pros and cons to traditional and indie publishing, and I work with successful authors who make good money with both methods.

 I am also convinced that both methods require the same amount of work for the author to succeed.
 However, some authors are better suited to one or the other.